-Since in most cases liquid (e.g. water) filled lines are measured using upside down U tube manometers, the measurement fluid in these cases is usually air, and therefore the density ratio is (1.2/1000), and therefore the $-\rho_l$ (density of air) can be neglected.
+Since in most cases upside down U tube manometers are used to measure liquid (e.g. water) filled lines, the measurement fluid is usually air, and the density ratio is therefore (1.2/1000). $-\rho_l$ (density of air) can be neglected.